shutkanos/Db-Attribute/readme.md

 ### Db attribute

-you can set the Db attribute class as data type for another Db attribute class
+Developer can set the Db attribute class as data type for another Db attribute class

 ```python
 from db_attribute.db_types import DbAttributeType